 ✥ ✥ ✥

 The Scrum Team creates a structure that supports alignment for the team around the product direction and goals.
-Teams have a purpose and without the explicit link to the product direction via the Scrum Team the the purpose of the team can become fractured, this may be where functional subgroups have their own purpose.
+The team meets regularly to attend to fixed work such as periodic review and planning; see Fixed Work, and other central events like Sprint Planning.
+Teams have a purpose and without the explicit link to the product direction via the Scrum Team the purpose of the team can become fractured, this may be where functional subgroups have their own purpose.
 The climate for product development can also be established via the Scrum Team.
 Whether a product needs to be highly secure, or delivered very quickly, or extremely robust is established via the desired market for the product and connecting the Development Team with the Product Owner allows for the appropriate climate to foster.
-(Anecdote - one major telco had outsourced development to a large supplier — black box style.
-When the telco needed change made to system that would save the company millions of dollars per day when implemented their supplier demonstrated a complete lack of alignment by offering a fast turnaround of the change; 10 months.
-This complete disconnection between ROI opportunity and development is what the Scrum Team is designed to avoid.)
+Multiple Scrum Teams align informally as needed, and more formally through the over-arching MetaScrum.

 The Scrum Team concept was evolved from the organization of the Toyota Production System work cell, which normally comprises workers and a Chief Engineer.
-Jeff split the Chief Engineer role in two, with the business focus going to the Product Owner and the process focus to the ScrumMaster.
+Jeff Sutherland split the Chief Engineer role in two, with the business focus going to the Product Owner and the process focus to the ScrumMaster.